Many-Worlds Interpretation of Quantum Mechanics

 The strongest proponents of the MWI can be found among cosmologists, e.g., Aguirre and Tegmark 2011.
 In quantum cosmology the MWI allows for discussion of the whole Universe, thereby avoiding the difficulty of the standard interpretation which requires an external observer.
 Recently, Bousso and Susskind 2012 argued that even considerations in the framework of string theory lead to the MWI.

-Another community where the majority favors the MWI is that of the researchers in quantum information.
+Another community where many favor the MWI is that of the researchers in quantum information.
 In quantum computing, the key issue is the parallel processing performed on the same computer; this is very similar to the basic picture of the MWI.
 Recently the usefulness of the MWI for explaining the speedup of quantum computation has been questioned: Steane 2003, Duwell 2007, and Cuffaro 2012.
 It is not that the quantum computation cannot be understood without the framework of the MWI; rather, it is just easier to think about quantum algorithms as parallel computations performed in parallel worlds, Deutsch and Jozsa 1992.
 There is no way to use all the information obtained in all parallel computations — the quantum computer algorithm is a method in which the outcomes of all calculations interfere, yielding the desired result.
 The cluster-state quantum computer also performs parallel computations, although it is harder to see how we get the final result.
 The criticism follows from identifying the computational worlds with decoherent worlds.
 Quantum computer process has no decoherence and the preferred basis is chosen to be the computational basis.

 Recent studies suggest that some of the fathers of quantum mechanics held views close to the MWI: Allori et al. 2011 say this about Schrödinger, and Becker 2004 about von Neumann.
 At the birth of the MWI Wheeler 1957 wrote: “No escape seems possible from this relative state formulation if one wants to have a complete mathematical model for the quantum mechanics ...”
 Since then, the MWI struggles against the Copenhagen interpretation, see Byrne 2010, gaining some legitimacy only in recent years Deutsch 1996, Bevers 2011, and Barrett 2011.
 The current controversial status of the MWI can be learned from the very diverse opinions in the talks of its 50th anniversary celebrations: Oxford 2007, Perimeter 2007 .